Chalarangelo/30-seconds-of-code/blog_posts/testing-async-react-components.md

 cover: blog_images/colorful-lounge.jpg
 excerpt: Testing React components that update asynchronously with React Testing Library is a common scenario.
 Learn how to deal with common issues and speed up your testing.
 firstSeen: 2020-08-13T20:21:33+03:00
-lastUpdated: 2021-06-12T19:30:41+03:00
+lastUpdated: 2021-11-07T16:34:37+03:00
 ---

 ### Components that update asynchronously

-Recently, while working on our latest side-project, [boardeaux](https://github.com/Trinityyi/boardeaux), we started using the [React DnD library](https://react-dnd.github.io/react-dnd), as we wanted to implement a multi-container drag and drop system with cards.
+Recently, while working on a side-project, we started using the [React DnD library](https://react-dnd.github.io/react-dnd), as we wanted to implement a multi-container drag and drop system with cards.

-After spending the better part of a day implementing the functionality, we decided to add some tests to make sure everything will keep working as expected.
+After spending the better part of a day implementing the functionality, we decided to add some tests to ensure everything will keep working as expected.
 In the aforementioned project, we use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) to write tests for our components.

 While testing the drag functionality, we came across a very stubborn test.
 Here's a simplified version of our `Card` component: